 OptiCash Licensing

-To receive an OptiCash license, you will need to provide the OptiCash.log file to NCR Cash Management after an attempted login, which captures the needed information to generate a license.
-We have defined the location of OptiCash.log file earlier in your <application-path>/WEB-INF/Log4j.properties file.
+To receive an OptiCash license, user will need to provide the OptiCash.log file to NCR Cash Management after an attempted login, which captures the needed information to generate a license.
+We have defined the location of the OptiCash.log file earlier in your <application-path>/WEB-INF/Log4j.properties file.

-NCR Cash Management will create license SQL script and relay that back to you.
+NCR Cash Management will create a license SQL script and relay that back to the user.

 To apply the SQL script, use an SQL editor tool of your choice, or go to http://<hostname>/opticash/maint/testsql.jsp

-Copy and paste the new license script to SQL editor and apply/commit.
+Copy and paste the new license script to the SQL editor and apply/commit.

 You should now be able to login to OptiCash successfully.